Due to limited opening this year, the Tea garden Cycle Cafe is now closed for the season.

 The Cycle Cafe is actually a pretty walled Tea Garden with gazebos and an unheated rustic barn for shelter

-We have 2 sets of opening times (depending on how you arrive).
+When open, we have 2 sets of opening times (depending on how you arrive).
 Please read carefully - thank you!

 We're open to

 10-6pm in season

 Season opening times and duration for 2017 tbc

 due to possible building works

 and any C2C /E2E cycle support vehicles you have

 Once the Tea garden is open, the self serve Cyclists Barn